-Every medical case can be regarded as a textbook, but delivery can be seamless between the patient and physician or provider.
-The right technology and strategy become vital especially with the advent of value-based physician reimbursement, Medicare Access, and CHIP Reauthorization Act of 2015 (MACRA).
+Every medical case can be taken as a textbook, but delivery can be seamless between the patient, physician, or provider.
+The right technology and strategy have become vital, especially with the advent of value-based physician reimbursement, Medicare Access, and the CHIP Reauthorization Act of 2015 (MACRA).
 The measures question the effectiveness of the population health model in ensuring the necessary prerequisites which define the quality and ultimately the value of service provided to the patient.

 Personalization of Medicine and Genomics

-My prerogative is that personification of the practice of medicine matures into a separate branch that deals exclusively with the individual and the care provided becomes personalized healthcare.
-Personalized medicine, personalized health information, personalized reimbursement coverage, personalized clinical interaction- all are prerequisites for authentic personalized care.
+My prerogative is that personification of the practice of medicine becomes a separate branch that deals exclusively with the individual, and the care provided becomes personalized healthcare.
+Personalized medicine, personalized health information, personalized reimbursement coverage, and personalized clinical interaction are prerequisites for authentic customized care.

 Genomics is a subcategory of technologies that open many doors to personalized care; however, its precision is also determined by complementary technologies like "smart polymers" for tissue generation and controlled drug delivery or Blockchain and machine learning for incorporating social, environmental, and emotional criteria.

-Genomics is the future and a personalized delivery model is a way to go.
-But we have to keep in mind that genomics in the context of the population health model and current challenges with reimbursement will not travel down a smooth road.
-We will encounter hybrid models of personalized approaches which are nothing new, as we have gone through similar experiences in the past.
-However, One Hundred percent personalization and reintroduction of adapting Hippocratic medicine into 21st-century medical practice by reversing 18th Century population healthcare model will be inevitable.
+Genomics is the future, and a personalized delivery model is a way to go.
+But we must remember that genomics in the context of the population health model and current reimbursement challenges will not go down a smooth road.
+We will encounter hybrid models of personalized approach, which are nothing new, as we have gone through similar experiences in the past.
+But full personalization and adapting of Hippocratic medicine of the 21st Century by reversing 18th Century population healthcare model will be inevitable.